codeplaysoftware/portBLAS/doc/AddingBlas3Op.md

-By this point, you are expected to get a linker error saying the symbol for the internal version of `blas::internal::_trsm` is undefined, and that is expected since we didn't provide the internal implementation the newly added `_trsm` function.
+By this point, you are expected to get a linker error saying the symbol for the internal version of `blas::internal::_trsm` is undefined, and that is expected since we didn't provide the internal implementation for the newly added `_trsm` function.

 ## Implement the internal version of `_trsm`